chriswininger/ssr-typescript/README.md

 The goal is to keep this logic within react.
 An alternative would simply be to have some logic in the server to deliver this.

-I am taking a bear bones role your own approach as opposed to using nextjs because it may be more suitable to existing code bases.
+I am taking a bear bones roll your own approach as opposed to using nextjs because it may be more suitable to existing code bases.

 ## Running